 I first met Dr. Hiroshi Ishiguro at last year’s GF2045 conference in New York.
-Dr. Ishiguro is known around the world for his android, geminoid and telenoid robots and I have been trying to get him on my Singularity 1 on 1 podcast ever since we met.
+Dr. Ishiguro is known around the world for his android, geminoid and telenoid robots and I have been trying to get him on my podcast ever since we met.
 At last, last week we were able to find an empty slot in his busy schedule and I was able to ask him a few questions.

 During our 50 min conversation with Dr. Ishiguro we cover a variety of interesting topics such as: how and why he got interested in building androids and geminoids; whether it is possible to build disembodied Artificial Intelligence; what is human; the cultural East-West divide on the perception of robots as being good or evil; the uncanny valley and the Turing Test; the importance of implementing emotions such as pleasure and pain; the differences (or lack thereof) of hardware and software; telenoid robots…

 As always you can listen to or download the audio file above or scroll down and watch the video interview in full.
 To show your support you can write a review on iTunes, make a direct donation or become a patron on Patreon.

 The end of the information age will coincide with the beginning of the robot age.
 However, we will not soon see a world in which humans and androids walk the streets together, like in movies or cartoons; instead, information technology and robotics will gradually fuse so that people will likely only notice when robot technology is already in use in various locations.

 Our role will be to lead this integration of information and robotics technologies by constantly proposing new scientific and technological concepts.
 Toward this, knowledge of art and philosophy will be invaluable.
 Technology has made art “reproducible”; likewise, artistic sense has contributed to the formation of new technologies, and artistic endeavors themselves are supported by philosophical contemplation and analysis.